 Welcome to the website of Epiphany Church in Newport, NH, a church dedicated to mission through outreach to the community.
-After a joyous Christmas celebration, we are now in the Season of Pentecost, celebrating the sending out of Christ’s disciples to spread his Gospel to the world!!
+After a joyous Christmas celebration, we are now in the Season of Advent, as we prayerfully await the coming of our Lord and Savior

 Our main weekly service has changed from Sunday at 10 am to Saturday at 5 pm!